EMI – Induction For Private Utility Locating In Florida

 EMI Receiver

-The direct connect method puts an RF signal on the pipe or cable by direct contact.
-The pipe or cable then re-radiates this signal – making detection and location of the buried utility possible.
-For example, a metal pipe may be used to complete the ground circuit, and the resulting electromagnetic field generated is used to locate the pipe.
+The direct connect method applies an RF signal on a pipe or cable through direct contact.
+The pipe or cable then re-radiates the signal, which allows us to detect and locate the buried utility.
+For example, technicians can direct connect to a metal pipe to create the ground circuit.
+This process generates an electromagnetic field that provides the location the pipe.

 The Induction Method